top of page

 When it's time for a coq au vin, a boeuf bourguignon, or the many French-influenced Creole dishes I make, only one Dutch oven will do: the Le Creuset.

-I have two!—in New Orleans it's "Cerise" red, and in New York City I have one in a now-discontinued collectors' color, "Palm" Green!
+I have three!—in New Orleans it's a 7.25 quart "Cerise" red, and in New York City I have a 7.25 quart in a now-discontinued collectors' color, "Palm" Green!
+In Fire Island I have a brand new 5.5 quart in Caribbean Blue!
 (The original signature color of Le Creuset cookware is "Flame," or orange.)

 Why are they great?
 They are definitely the Rolls-Royce of Dutch ovens, in that they don't come cheap but it's because they are so well made.